bigexchange/app-framework-helloworld-app/README.md

-# Basic Demo Application (Java)
+# Basic Demo Application Template (Java)

-This repository maintains a BigID basic demo application (backend only).
+This template repository maintains a BigID basic demo application (backend only).
 The application can be taken and used as a reference for building your own custom application.

 ## Prerequisites